craig2013/mbta_bus_locator/README.md

 ##Version History

+######Version 4.2.2
+- Fixed the predictions for the Green Line branches.
+Not all stations are available for predictions yet so had to create a custom solution since the API doesn't list which stations are available.
+- Fixed the direction model so it only returns a route's directions.

 ######Version 4.2.1
 - Changed the way the router works and setup nested fetching of collections.
 - Changed the routing.